Time-multiplexed layer reuse for physical neural networks: Implementation details of TIDAL-Net

-In this section, we describe the Reuse of Layers for eXpanding a Neural Network (ReLaX-Net) and explain its practical advantages in implementing PNNs.
+In this section, we describe the details of the Time-Indexed Deep Alternating Layers Network (TIDAL-Net) framework and explain its practical advantages in implementing PNNs.
 The following subsections detail each component of our method.